 Well, let me explain this with one example place an object in a glass of water.
 This object moves some amount of water away causing displacement and also water level slightly increases.
 Now try to push the object with your fingers while doing so you have to apply some force.
 You may feel something is pushing the object up.
 Here if object density is more then it sinks.

 Okay, next time when you are in pool you will know that buoyant force is making you float.
-We would like to hear from you, please comment your views on this topic.
+If you find this article helpful please subscribe to our infotainment YouTube channel for informative videos.